Mike-Steven Bähre

 Mike-Steven Bähre (born 10 August 1995) is a German professional footballer who plays as an attacking midfielder for Austrian Bundesliga club Rheindorf Altach.

 Club career

-Bähre made his Bundesliga debut on 12 December 2015 against TSG 1899 Hoffenheim replacing Allan Saint-Maximin after 77 minutes in a 1–0 away defeat.
+Bähre made his Bundesliga debut for Hannover 96 on 12 December 2015 against TSG 1899 Hoffenheim replacing Allan Saint-Maximin after 77 minutes in a 1–0 away defeat.

 In January 2016, he was loaned out to Hallescher FC for the rest of the 2015–16 season.
 In August 2017, he joined SV Meppen on a season-long loan deal.
 On 31 August 2018, he moved to Barnsley on a season-long loan deal.
 His move to Barnsley was made permanent in May 2019.

 On 22 January 2021, Bähre left Barnsley via mutual consent.

 On 9 December 2022, Bähre signed with Austrian Bundesliga club Rheindorf Altach.